Home

 We need your support

 We invite white people and others of dominant ancestry to be in reparative relationship with us as we journey to bring this transformative project to life.
-Reparative relationship looks like investing in this community with direct monetary reparations to help us pay debt, provide housing for collective members and launch our embodied healing fellowship.
+Reparative relationship looks like investing in this community with direct monetary reparations to help us pay debt, provide housing for collective members and sustain our embodied healing fellowship.
 Farming equipment, trucks, grants, zero interest loans and stocks are also very supportive.
 Any donation is tax deductible.
-Together we will raise two million dollars to purchase land and farm equipment, seed the first embodied healing fellowship, install solar power, and equip facilities to have no carbon footprint.
+Together we will financially sustain a movement dreaming space and install solar power to equip facilities to have no carbon footprint.

 Gifts